MarioStanke/reinforce-one/Policy_Tests/README.md

 ## Policy Tests
 All learned policies named in this thesis can be found in the "Runs" folder.
-To test the saved models, follow instructions in the notebook.
+To test the saved models, please follow instructions in the notebook.